shiningstage/Galvin-Autobots/README.md

 PLATINUM
 https://github.com/adamqqqplay/dota2ai

-If you liked this project, please buy me a Ko-fi!
+If you liked this project, please buy me a Ko-fi to keep me motivated for future updates!
 Thank you! :)

 I hope people would have fun playing with my baby bots (UwU)/